navroze/gps-service/README.md

 npm run dev
 ```

+> As we are using grpc we have a proto file in the protofolder under the src directory.
+In order to compile and convert the proto file into typescript we can run the command `npm run proto:gen`.Make sure executable rights are given to the .sh file by running `chmod 755 proto-gen.sh`.

 ## With Docker

 > Create a .env file in the _root_ directory and not in src directory.
 Use `MONGOOSE_URL_DEV=mongodb://mongo:27017/gps` in the .env file for mongodb to start properly.
 Here `localhost` is replaced with `mongo` for docker-compose to work.